BensThoughts/next-mdx-filesystem/README.md

 `description` the description as given in the index.yaml file stored in the directory or `null` if no description or index.yaml is given.

-`mdxFiles` an array of every .mdx article that is stored in this directory.
+`mdxFiles` an array of every .mdx file that is stored in this directory.

 ---